Fix & Flip

-The average profit on a house flip in South Florida ranges from $25,000 to $75,000 per deal — but that average hides enormous variation.
+The average profit on a house flip in South Florida ranges from $25,000 to $75,000 per deal, but that average hides enormous variation.
 Here's what profitable flips actually look like versus the ones that lose money.

 Gross profit vs. net profit: what most sources get wrong

-When flipping statistics cite "average profit," they almost always mean gross profit — the difference between purchase price and sale price.
+When flipping statistics cite "average profit," they almost always mean gross profit: the difference between purchase price and sale price.
 Net profit is what matters, and it's substantially lower.
 Here's what gets deducted from gross profit on a typical South Florida flip:

 - Renovation costs (the biggest variable)

-- Financing costs: hard money interest (12–18% annually) + origination points (2–4%)
+- Financing costs: hard money interest at 12 to 18 percent annually, plus origination points at 2 to 4 percent

 - Acquisition costs: closing costs, inspection, title search

-A deal with $80,000 in gross profit (buy at $220,000, sell at $300,000) might net $35,000–$45,000 after all costs.
-That's still excellent — but it's far from $80,000.
+A deal with $80,000 in gross profit (buy at $220,000, sell at $300,000) might net $35,000 to $45,000 after all costs.
+That's still excellent, but it's far from $80,000.

 What South Florida flip profits actually look like by market

-- Entry-level markets (St. Lucie, Highlands, inland Broward): Purchase $160,000–$220,000, ARV $240,000–$310,000.
-Net profit range: $20,000–$45,000 per deal.
+- Entry-level markets (St. Lucie, Highlands, inland Broward): Purchase $160,000 to $220,000, ARV $240,000 to $310,000.
+Net profit range: $20,000 to $45,000 per deal.
 Lower absolute dollars but often better percentage returns and faster execution.

-- Mid-market (West Palm Beach, Boca Raton suburbs, Fort Lauderdale): Purchase $250,000–$380,000, ARV $370,000–$520,000.
-Net profit range: $35,000–$70,000.
-This is the most competitive segment — most South Florida flippers operate here.
+- Mid-market (West Palm Beach, Boca Raton suburbs, Fort Lauderdale): Purchase $250,000 to $380,000, ARV $370,000 to $520,000.
+Net profit range: $35,000 to $70,000.
+This is the most competitive segment and where most South Florida flippers operate.

-- Upper-mid ($500K–$900K ARV): Larger absolute dollars but also larger capital requirements, longer timelines, and more finicky buyers.
-Net profit range: $60,000–$120,000 when executed well.
+- Upper-mid ($500K to $900K ARV): Larger absolute dollars, but also larger capital requirements, longer timelines, and more selective buyers.
+Net profit range: $60,000 to $120,000 when executed well.

 - Luxury ($1M+ ARV): High variance.
-A well-executed luxury flip can net $150,000–$400,000+.
-A poorly-executed one can lose $100,000+.
-Not recommended for beginners.
+A well-executed luxury flip can net $150,000 to $400,000 or more.
+A poorly executed one can lose $100,000 or more.
+Not the place to start.

 A real South Florida flip deal breakdown